The World's Most Dangerous Selfies

 That Gator Looks Way Too Hungry

 Granted, fatal alligator attacks are super rare; since 1973, there have only been 24 reported.
-Nonetheless, we probably wouldn't want to get close to a gator in pursuit of a great selfie, as this guy did in the Florida Everglades.
+Nonetheless, alligators are one of the most dangerous animals on Earth, so we probably wouldn't want to get close to a gator in pursuit of a great selfie, as this guy did in the Florida Everglades.

 Public Service Announcement